PrintNinja - online printing made easy for creators

 Endsheets

-Endsheets, or endleaves, of a book refer to the pages at the beginning and end of hardcover books.
-They are typically made of a thicker stock that fortifies hardcover books and adds durability.
+Endsheets, or endleaves, refer to the pages at the beginning and end of hardcover books with at least 60 pages.
+They are typically made of a 105lb uncoated paperstock that fortifies hardcover books and adds durability.
 Endsheets are printed as a two-sheet spread.
-One side of the spread is glued down on the inside back and inside front cover of your book.The other half of the sheet becomes the first and last page of your book.
-These pages are typically printed with a solid color or a pattern, but can be a great place for information, like the maps found on the Tolkien series.
+One side of the spread is glued down on the inside back and inside front cover of your book:

 When Endsheets Aren’t Needed